BlueBrain/NeuroM/doc/source/readme.rst

 Building the Documentation
 --------------------------

-There's  a ``make`` target to build the HTML version of the documentation:
+The documentation requires that you clone the repository.
+Once you have done that, there's a ``make`` target to build the HTML version of the documentation:

 .. code-block:: bash